“Never doubt that a small group of thoughtful, committed people can change the world. Indeed, it is the only thing that ever has.” —Margaret Mead

 In reflecting on these events, I realized that the common element in all three was community.
 Each event was able to tap into people’s passion for a topic or place and use it to strengthen a community.
 Moreover, these events served as a reminder of the interdependence of community and passion.
 Without a community, a passionate person is little more than an eccentric; without passion, a community is nothing more than a crowd of people.
 However, when passion and community come together, the combination is extremely potent; potent enough to change the world.

-One thought on “Passion and Community
+1 thoughts on “Passion and Community”

 Comments are closed.